Operation Market Garden

 Day 2 - Joe's Bridge to Nijmegen

-We travel to Joe’s Bridge, the start position of the Guards Armoured Division at the beginning of Operation Market Garden.
+We travel to Joe’s Bridge, the starting position of the Guards Armoured Division at the beginning of Operation Market Garden.
 We look at the Irish Guards assault and see their graves at Valkenswaard War Cemetery.
 We then see the vast German cemetery at Ysselsteyn before visiting the impressive Overloon War Museum.
 After lunch, we resume the XXX Corps route at the Grave Bridge, before looking at the tough fighting for Nijmegen and the crossing of the Waal River by American Airborne forces.
-Continue to our hotel in Wolfheze for a two-night stay.
+We continue to our hotel ion the outskirts of Arnhem for a two-night stay.

 Included meals: Breakfast

 Day 3 - Hartenstein Hotel & The Battle of Arnhem